 When shopping for a memory foam mattress for side sleepers, we recommend you stick with medium to medium-soft firmness.
 If you go too soft, your hips will sink so much and cause lower back pain.
 But if you go too firm, you’ll free aches and pains on your shoulders and hips.

 Hybrid mattresses are excellent for side sleepers who want more bounce from their bed than an all-foam counterpart can provide.
 Hybrids combine the best of both worlds— with cushioning top layers and a pocketed coil system, these beds are great at offering an even balance of comfort and support.
 Most hybrids contain a pocketed coil system to offer zoned support and prevent motion transfer, too.
 Meaning, you can have a bouncy bed without worrying about disturbing a sleeping partner every time you toss or turn.

 The only type of mattress to be wary of as a side sleeper is innerspring because not all innersprings are built to offer conformity.
 The most important thing for side sleepers looking to avoid pain is finding a bed that will cushion the shoulders and hips.
 Unfortunately, not all innerspring mattresses do that.
 When you lay on an innerspring, it doesn’t mold or cushion your body like memory foam or even latex would.
 Instead, you’re left adapting to the bed, and not the other way around.
-If your body doesn’t conform to the mattress, it leaves opportunity for pressure points to form— which is exactly what most side sleepers are trying to avoid.
+If your body doesn’t conform to the mattress, it leaves opportunity for pressure points to form and can lead to increased hip and shoulder pain— which is exactly what most side sleepers are trying to avoid.